The Life of Handel (40 min)

 At the age of twelve, Handel became assistant organist at the cathedral church of Halle.
 Five years later he was appointed organist.
 One year after this he stopped his studies of law, which all this time had gone on side-by-side with his musical work.

-From that time he became the leading harpsichordist.
+From that time he became the leading harpsichordist in the orchestra.
 His experience there with opera helped much in the writing of those operas which formed the greater part of his work for many years to come.

 Handel was certainly a man of spirit and would allow no one to interfere with his work as he thought it should be.
 A colleague called Mattheson had an opera produced and, as was usual then, wished to direct part of the performance from the harpsichord.